May 28 to May 31, 2015

-The Mandate of the Agricultural Society is to encourage an awareness of agriculture and to promote improvements in the quality of life of persons living in an agricultural community
+The Fair’s importance is obvious due to its scope, as well as its long-standing role as a local tradition since its establishment in 1850.
+The mandate of the Agricultural Society is to encourage an awareness of agriculture, and to promote improvements in the quality of life of persons living in an agricultural community.

-- One of the best Heavy Horse Shows in Ontario next to the RWF: Our show is special in that the teams that win here earn points that allow them to enter the show in Madison Wisconsin for North American Champion.
+- One of the best Heavy Horse Shows in Ontario next to the RWF.
+Our show is special in that the teams that win here earn points that allow them to enter the show in Madison, Wisconson for North American Champion!

-- A huge Beef Show & 4H Dairy Show
+- A huge Beef Show and 4H Dairy Show

 Did You Know?